Core values and Code of Conduct

 Complaints and Appeals

-We have a dispute resolution policy (en español) for complaints and appeals that can be used by owners of the business that was audited or by outside stakeholders.
+We have a grievance procedure (en español) for complaints and appeals that can be used by owners of the business that was audited or by outside stakeholders.
 Designated staff members investigate complaints as well as appeals of certification decisions.
 They document the review process and provide formal responses to those who made the complaint.

 Rules We’ve Adopted to Avoid Any Conflict of Interest